El Chavo del Ocho: Plot and setting

 The titular character, nicknamed as "El Chavo" (meaning "the kid or "the boy"), whose real name is never revealed, is an eight-year-old orphan boy who lives in a neighborhood where he and several other characters, both residents and non-residents, interact with each other daily.

 The central courtyard is the setting for most of the episodes.
 Surrounding it are the homes of Doña Florinda and Quico in #14, Doña Clotilde in #71, and Don Ramón and Chilindrina in #72, and episodes from 1982 onwards, Jaimito "El Cartero", who lives up the stairs in #23.
 The hallway on the right between #71 and #72 leads to another other courtyard, which has a fountain in the middle.
 On the street facade at the left, a corner store and a barber shop are shown adjacent to the neighborhood's entry.

 El Chavo was filmed in a fictitious neighborhood set at studios 2, 5, and 8 of Televisa San Ángel in Mexico City.

 In the later seasons, sometimes an unnamed park was shown.
 Several episodes are set in Profesor Jirafales' classroom, where he teaches; all the child characters in the sitcom attend the same classroom, sometimes with their parents.
 Others are set inside Doña Florinda's restaurant, a barber shop, and a sidewalk located at the entrance of the vecindad.
-Three episodes were filmed in Acapulco, which also served as a vacation for the entire cast, forming the famous three-episode saga Vacaciones en Acapulco, which became a popular cult for fans.
+Three episodes were filmed in Acapulco, Guerrero, which also served as a vacation for the entire cast, forming the famous three-episode saga Vacaciones en Acapulco, which became a popular cult for fans.
 The last El Chavo sketches were filmed in 1992 in Profesor Jirafales' classroom.
 The final sketch for El Chavo was a 1992 remake of "Clases de Inglés" (English Classes).